tmobile/tmobile-api-security-lib/encryption-lib/CS-Encryption-Lib/encyption-lib-core/ReadMe.md

 ﻿**JSON Web Encryption (JWE) component**

-o .NET 4.8  and .NET Standard 2.0, using RSA or EC keys. o .NET Core 3.1 and .NET Standard 2.0, using RSA key only.
+o .NET 4.8  and .NET Standard 2.1, using RSA or EC keys. o .NET Core 3.1 and .NET Standard 2.1, using RSA or EC keys.
-    - EC key is not support yet for .NET Core 3.1

 Obtains public RSA and/or EC keys from a JWKS REST Service o Caches the public keys